-The factors listed in the statutes are:
+The spousal maintenance factors listed in the statutes are:

-(a) the financial resources of the party seeking maintenance, including marital property apportioned to the party, and the party’s ability to meet needs independently, including the extent to which a provision for support of a child living with the party includes a sum for that party as custodian;
+- The financial resources of the party seeking maintenance, including marital property apportioned to the party, and the party’s ability to meet needs independently, including the extent to which a provision for support of a child living with the party includes a sum for that party as custodian;

-(b) the time necessary to acquire sufficient education or training to enable the party seeking maintenance to find appropriate employment, and the probability, given the party’s age and skills, of completing education or training and becoming fully or partially self-supporting;
+- The time necessary to acquire sufficient education or training to enable the party seeking maintenance to find appropriate employment, and the probability, given the party’s age and skills, of completing education or training and becoming fully or partially self-supporting;

 (c) the standard of living established during the marriage;

 Who was the moron who came up with this

 ridiculous idea?
 Common sense will tell you when you have a whole and you give away 50% it is impossible to have the same affect on lifestyle.
 I would figure that a good lawyer who have throw this out of the family statues.